supermete/caroa04/README.rst

 Features
 --------

 * This library uses the python-can library to communicate with the device.
+Please refer to its documentation to know about all the CAN interfaces that can be used with this library (https://python-can.readthedocs.io/en/stable/)
 * The device has 4 digital outputs and 4 digital inputs.
 Hence the signals can be read/written by using the attributes of the CaroA04 class:
     * do1, do2, do3, do4 : digital output 1 to digital output 4
     * di1, di2, di3, di4 : digital input 1 to digital input 4